pyf98/DPHuBERT/README.md

 ## Requirements

 Our code is based on PyTorch, TorchAudio, and PyTorch Lightning.
 Please install these required packages from their official sources.
-The latest versions should work.
-We include our versions below for reference.
+We include our versions below for reference, but other versions might also work.

 ```
 # Main packages for training